-Subtitling services can be used produce such a wide variety of different looks, layouts and outcomes, however, one of the most popular and most basic form of closed captioning or subtitle formats is an SRT (SubRip), followed closely by a WebVTT (Web Video Text Tracks) subtitle format.
-There are Many reasons for this, so lets take a look at just some of the many advantages of using SRT or WebVTT captioning and subtitles.
+Subtitling services can be used produce such a wide variety of different looks, layouts and outcomes.
+However, one of the most popular and most basic form of closed captioning or subtitle formats is an SRT (SubRip).
+This is followed closely by a WebVTT (Web Video Text Tracks) subtitle format.
+There are Many reasons for this.
+Lets take a look at just some of the many advantages of using SRT or WebVTT captioning and subtitles.

 Cheap Captioning Services

-One of the main advantages of SRT subtitles or WebVTT captioning is that they are one of the most cost effective subtitle formats.
-This is generally because they are a text based subtitle format, that can be opened, edited and amended using a basic text editor.
-Although you could technically create a WebVTT or SRT file using a text editor, this would most likely take too long to be lucrative and also be very difficult to time correctly.
-However, there are many free subtitle creation programs and captioning software that can be downloaded for free or at very little cost to create professional and accurately timed subtitles.
+One of the main advantages of SRT subtitles or WebVTT captioning is that they are cost effective subtitle formats.
+This is generally because they are a text based subtitle format.
+They can be opened, edited and amended using a basic text editor.
+You could technically create a WebVTT or SRT file using a text editor.
+Unfortunately though, it would most likely take too long to be lucrative and also be very difficult to time correctly.
+There are many free subtitle creation programs and captioning software that can be downloaded for free.
+Or at very little cost to create professional and accurately timed subtitles.

 SRT and WebVTT Captioning are the Gold Standard for Online Video